leminhhuy1122/Random-LOL/README.md

 ## Deploy To Vercel

-1. Push this project to GitHub.
+1. Push the project to GitHub.
 2. Import the repository in Vercel.
-3. Vercel should auto-detect **Next.js**.
+3. Use the default Next.js settings.
-4. Add `RIOT_API_KEY` in Environment Variables.
+4. Add `RIOT_API_KEY` to Environment Variables.
 5. Deploy.

-The included `vercel.json` pins the expected commands:
+The project includes `vercel.json`:

 ```json
 {